Channel migrants: Hundreds make the crossing in small boats

 - Published

-More than 270 migrants have been seen being brought ashore at Dover after crossing the English Channel.
+More than 400 migrants were brought ashore in Kent on Tuesday after crossing the English Channel.

-A number of people have also arrived in Dungeness and Ramsgate, according to BBC reporter Simon Jones.
+A total of 440 people arrived in Dungeness, Dover and Ramsgate in 11 small boats, according to the Ministry of Defence.

-It brings the total number of people making the crossing in small boats to over 10,500, according to figures collated by the BBC.
+It is the highest number since 562 were recorded on April 14 earlier this year.

-Up to eight migrants are due to be flown to Rwanda later, subject to the outcome of legal challenges.
+Among those rescued were a heavily pregnant woman, babies and one father carrying his toddler son on his shoulders as they were brought ashore.

-The Ministry of Defence has yet to confirm the number of arrivals on Tuesday.
+It brings the total number of people making the crossing in small boats this year to almost 11,000, according to figures collated by the BBC.

 This year's total is more than double what it was during the same period last year.